 Godric: I watched you on the battlefield last night.
 I never saw anyone fight like you.

-Ocelot from Metal Gear Solid 3: Snake Eater expresses pseudo-romantic admiration for Big Boss when he hears that Big Boss so easily defeated the members of the Cobra.
+- Ocelot from Metal Gear Solid 3: Snake Eater expresses a romantic admiration for Big Boss when he hears that Big Boss so easily defeated the members of the Cobra.
 Volgin notices, asking Ocelot if he's "fallen for him" because of this.
 Not to mention how he saw Big Boss in a Gaussian Girl manner after Big Boss massacred his entire Ocelot unit.

 Nobunaga: "Noh.
 You're beautiful when you're slaughtering peons."